-At St. Mary's Primary Academy, we teach RSE as set out in this policy, as we must provide relationships education and health education to all pupils as per section 34 of the Children and Social work act 2017.
+At St. Mary's Primary Academy, we teach RSHE as set out in this policy, as we must provide relationships education and health education to all pupils as per section 34 of the Children and Social work act 2017.

-Within the science national curriculum, we teach elements of life cycles, genetics and inheritance.
-The implications of emotional wellbeing, physical well being and trusting relationships is closely interlinked with these elements of the curriculum, and we teach them through RSE.
+Within the Science National Curriculum, we teach elements of life cycles, genetics and inheritance.
+The implications of emotional wellbeing, physical well being and trusting relationships are closely interlinked with these elements of the curriculum, and we teach them through RSHE.
 We are duty bound to provide children with a safe forum to provide relevant information and answer questions about sex and relationships.
 Therefore the Academy will be teaching sex education at age appropriate level.

-In teaching RSE, we must have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.
+In teaching RSHE, we must have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.